-AUROS Group provides Certified Passive House (CPHC) Services
+AUROS Group provides Certified Passive House (CPHD & CPHC) Services

 Passive building strategies lower the amount of operating energy in a cost-effective manner by applying conservation measures first.
-In this way, it is practical to supply all building’s energy needs with relatively low levels of renewable sources.
-As a result, passive building strategies are the ideal foundation for zero energy buildings.
+In this way, it is practical to supply all building energy needs with relatively low levels of renewable sources.
+As a result, passive building strategies are the ideal foundation for zero carbon and zero energy buildings and do not cost more than traditionally built commercial buildings.

 A Passive House design relies on a few foundational principles to achieve extreme energy efficiency, comfort, and resiliency.